4 min read

 There are wonderful aspects to what is typically thought of as 'religion'; however, I believe all religions' most enriching, healing aspects can be attributed to faith and mythology, the former being an individual connection with the ultimate reality and the latter being a seemingly universal human desire to express archetypical themes through narratives.

-Both faith and mythology are entirely independent of organised religion, yet both have been hijacked and manipulated over centuries in the construction of institutional religion.
+Both faith and mythology are entirely independent of organized religion, yet both have been hijacked and manipulated over centuries in the construction of institutional religion.

 Faith and mythology nourish and heal; they help people deal with the tangible sufferings of life.
 All religions have understood this and sought to carefully and forcefully control both areas of inner life.